jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d708be9066dac7142a6d79c
+id: 5d708c9a066dac7142a6d79d
-title: Part 74
+title: Part 75
 challengeType: 0
-dashedName: part-74
+dashedName: part-75
 ---

 # --description--

-We have to fix an error.
-The `currentWeapon` variable is the array index.
-Array indexing starts at zero.
-The index of the last element in an array is one less than the length of the array.
-In the `if` condition you are working on, change `weapons.length` to `weapons.length - 1`.
+Add an `else` statement on the end of the outer `if` statement.
+Inside the `else` statement, set `text.innerText` to "You already have the most powerful weapon!".

 # --hints--